-To start the viewer that shows the output of the DVS plugged into the USB port do the following: On a linux machine, log in with username "dlab" and password "biology", open a terminal window from the Start menu, and enter "./jAERViewer.sh" to the prompt.
-If you have problems, ask the instructors for help.
+To start the viewer that shows the output of the DVS, open a terminal and enter "jAERViewer.sh" to the prompt.
 The retina output will then be shown in a window, where you can start and stop recording via the "Start Logging" button.
 The operation of the viewer will be demonstrated in class.

 Make your own slow-motion video of something moving quickly, for example, a pen dropping onto the table, a spinning coin, a pencil breaking in half, a balloon popping, an infrared remote control blinking, milk drops falling and splashing, the pencil balancer pencil falling, or something else that you choose.
 Play back the video using the "Flex time" mode (constant event rate), rather than constant time slice.
-You can access this playback mode from the View menu.
 What does flex-time playback do when playing back such a recording?

 Or choose a surveillance subject, for instance the activity looking down from the top level of the large hall of the university.
 You can make a long recording of 30 minutes for example.
-You will need your own laptop for this and to install the jAER software on it.

-- 1. Remember the single most important maxim of machine vision: "Lighting, lighting and lighting."
+- 1. Remember the single most important maxim of machine vision: "Lighting, lighting lighting."
 If you don't have the right lighting, your recording will be bad.
 Lighting includes not only the amount of light but the direction of the light, because this direction influences the contrast that you obtain. - 2.
 When making a recording, it is very helpful to make sure the lens is properly focused to be as sharp as possible and the aperture should be as open as possible to maximum the amount of light.
 We have seen many cases of poor focusing! - 3.
-If you are getting too few events, then you can try to reduce the event threshold hit the HW Configuration button at the lower left corner of the AEViewer window and adjust the event threshold slider. - 4.
+If you are getting too few events, then you can try to reduce the event threshold hit the Biases button at the lower left and adjust the event threshold slider. - 4.
 If you are not capturing fast motion, then you can try to increase the photoreceptor bandwidth.
-Use the configuration control panel to adjust the photoreceptor bandwidth.
+Use the bias control panel to adjust the photoreceptor bandwidth.